Stagecoach South Scotland: Individual companies

+In July 2004, Stagecoach announced the acquisition of the M8 Motorvator Glasgow to Edinburgh express service from Lanarkshire firm, Longs Coaches.
+This pitched Stagecoach in fierce and direct competition from Scottish Citylink, a company Stagecoach ironically operated vehicles for under a franchise agreement.
+Stagecoach continued to use the distinctive M8 Motorvator brand on this route, with vehicles wearing a red and off-white livery, and it was operated by Stagecoach Glasgow Ltd.

-On 14 December 2005 Stagecoach purchased the Barnsley-based Traction Group, the largest remaining private bus company in the United Kingdom, for £26 million.
+On 14 December 2005, Stagecoach purchased the Barnsley-based Traction Group, the largest remaining private bus company in the United Kingdom, for £26 million.
 The Traction Group owned Strathtay Scottish, which Stagecoach had pushed out of Perth some 16 years earlier.
-The Strathtay operations bridged the gap between Stagecoach's Fife, Perth and Bluebird operations, giving the group a vast swathe of the country extending from Edinburgh through to Perth, northwards to Aberdeen and round to Inverness, with only Travel Dundee and First Aberdeen being the major non-Stagecoach operators within that area.
-Unusually, despite the Strathtay fleet receiving the corporate livery, fleet vehicles were branded with Strathtay with Part of the Stagecoach Group straplines.
+The Strathtay operations bridged the gap between Stagecoach's Fife, Perth, and Bluebird operations, giving the group a vast swathe of the country extending from Edinburgh through to Perth, northwards to Aberdeen and round to Inverness, with only Travel Dundee and First Aberdeen being the major non-Stagecoach operators within that area.

-In March 2008, it was announced that Stagecoach Fife had purchased Rennies of Dunfermline for an undisclosed sum, following the retirement of Rennies' owner.
-The Rennies fleet consisted of 60 vehicles, including 18 double-deckers which were all leased from Stagecoach in Fife.
-Rennies were formerly based at Dunfermline (Wellwood Mill), before moving to Cowdenbeath in 2016.
+In March 2008, it was announced that Stagecoach had purchased Rennies of Dunfermline for an undisclosed sum, following the retirement of Rennies' owner.
+The Rennies fleet consisted of 60 vehicles, including 18 double-deckers, which were all leased from Stagecoach in Fife.
+Rennies were formerly based at Dunfermline (Wellwood Mill) before moving to Cowdenbeath in 2016.

-In Spring 2014, Stagecoach entered the South Queensferry area, replacing a withdrawn service to Edinburgh which had been run for many years by First Scotland East.
+In spring 2014, Stagecoach entered the South Queensferry area, replacing a withdrawn service to Edinburgh which had been run for many years by First Scotland East.
 However, the South Queensferry operation incurred huge losses and was withdrawn in June 2017, with Lothian Buses subsequently taking it over.

-In May 2023, Stagecoach East Scotland began operating autonomous Alexander Dennis Enviro200AV as part of the CAVForth scheme on route "AB1" across the Forth Road Bridge.
+In May 2023, Stagecoach began operating autonomous Alexander Dennis Enviro200AV as part of the CAVForth scheme on route "AB1" across the Forth Road Bridge.
 Following lower-than-expected passenger numbers, however, the AB1 route ceased operations on 14 February 2025, with Stagecoach noting that the demonstration service "has significantly advanced the understanding of the operational and regulatory requirements for autonomous services".
 CAVForth plan to continue their research into autonomous public service vehicles.